lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 project resource policy is applied to the project folders, while the user resource policy is applied to the user folders.

-If you want to make changes, click the gear icon button in the control column.
+If you want to make changes, click the 'Setting (Gear)' button in the control column.
 Resource policy names cannot be edited.
 Deletion can be done by clicking the trash can icon button.

 .. note::
-   Changing a resource policy can affect all projects that use that project resource policy, so use it with care.
+   Changing a resource policy may affect all users who use that policy, so use it with caution.

-You can select and display only the columns you want by clicking the gear icon button at the bottom right of the table.
+You can select and display only the columns you want by clicking the 'Setting (Gear)' button at the bottom right of the table.

 Manage Images